This is one of the most up-to-date pieces I’ve published here.

-When I was a teen, and even in my baby twenties (made it up!), I struggle with being unable to adequately formulate my rightful anger into words but instead turning to visible sadness or tears.
+When I was a teen, and even in my baby twenties (made it up!), I struggled with being unable to adequately formulate my rightful anger into words but instead turning to visible sadness or tears.

 This was a vicious cycle, as you can imagine.

 Someone would wrong me or hurt me, then my sadness would become the main topic of the conversation, and we wouldn’t talk about the shitty thing that had just happened.
 Fun.